 peer support worker

 Stanford course leader.

 Training options for health coaches

 As the role of health coaches is relatively new in New Zealand, there is not any formal NZQA qualified course at this stage.
 In time this will hopefully be developed.
-Meanwhile, a brief two-day introductory workshop to complement existing skills is being developed and piloted over September to December 2017.
+Meanwhile, a brief two-day introductory workshop to complement existing skills was developed and piloted over September to December 2017.

 Two models of health coaching have been trialled overseas.

 In this model, the 15-minute primary care visit is extended to include coaching before and after the physician appointment.
 Prior to seeing the health practitioner, the coach checks on medication and helps with agenda setting for the consultation, assists during the consultation and then immediately afterwards assesses whether the patient understands and agrees with the recommended care plan, while also motivating the patient to engage in behaviour change.
 This is supported by phone calls between visits.